Dave Leduc: Wedding

 In 2016, Leduc met Moldovan writer and model Irina Terehova when she traveled to Thailand.
 The two had never met before, but after writing a story on Leduc, Terehova decided to leave Canada and meet him in Phuket.
 In October 2016, Leduc got engaged to Terehova on the Shwesandaw Pagoda in Bagan, Myanmar.
 On December 13, 2016, the couple got married in a nationally televised traditional wedding ceremony live on MRTV in Yangon, only two days after his world championship title fight.
-The ceremony was watched by approximately 30 million people in Myanmar, catapulting the couple to superstars in Myanmar.
+The ceremony was watched by approximately 30 million people in Myanmar which catapulted the couple to superstardom in Myanmar.
+In February 2023, Leduc and his wife renewed their wedding vows in Iceland in a ceremony officiated by Icelandic witch Sigga Kling.
+Leduc and his wife wore traditional Icelandic national costumes and the ceremony took place at Álftanesfjara, a sacred beach facing Snæfellsjökull.
+Despite challenging weather conditions, including a yellow weather warning, the couple proceeded with the ceremony.